HariSekhon/Packer/README.md

   - CentOS (end-of-life)
   - Fedora

-Builds can be done in any number of different virtualization systems, the following are provided depending on your preferences:
+VM OVA appliances can be created in any number of different virtualization systems supported by Packer.

+The following are provided depending in this repo:

 - Qemu
 - VirtualBox (doesn't work on ARM processors, use Qemu instead)